'Smaller and simpler' mantra rings through banking boardrooms

 Bank of England chief economist Andy Haldane said in 2009 "there is not a scrap of evidence of economies of scale or scope in banking -- of bigger or broader being better".

-Politicians worry that large and complex banks can miss problems, struggle to instil a common culture and are just too hard to manage.
+Politicians worry that large and complex banks can miss problems, struggle to instill a common culture and are just too hard to manage.

 Efforts by some national regulators to limit capital outflows have also encouraged lenders to quit countries in which they lack scale.